 Today we will tackle these questions to give you the overall picture of the advertisement possibilities.
 And help you decide what is the best path for you to take.

 Obviously, as we mainly focus on retargeting we will tackle this issue from that perspective also, right after the general overview.
-But if you are here just for the retargeting you can skip to the part here.
+But if you are here just for the retargeting you can skip to the part Most important intel on Facebook and Google Retargeting.

 Both platforms offer advertising to a huge base of its customers and have their positives and negatives.
 Let’s take a look at some specifics of general advertising on these platforms to give you some idea about their individual strengths.